quanzou/test/README.md

-this is a test for github on windows
+this is a test for both github and neurosim